animesh-chouhan/animesh-chouhan/README.md

 - 🔭 I’m currently working on a personal project.
 - 🌱 I’m currently learning Apache Spark.
 - 👯 I’m looking forward to collaborate in any interesting project.
-- 💬 Talk with me about technology, finance and entrepreneurship.
+- 💬 Talk with me about technology, finance, and entrepreneurship.
 <!-- - ⚡ My Motto: Success is not how much money you make, it is how much difference you bring in people's lives.  -->